 - Notes must be labeled by Course, Section, and Professor; Example: SOC-110–06 J. Smith

 - Note-takers are required to scan notes at least once per week and the post course notes to their designated CANVAS note-taker section.
 (A scanner is located in the Lebegern Learning Commons—Center for Writing and Peer Tutoring—MUND.)
-The Center for Disability Resources staff distribute notes confidentially to receiving students.
+The Center for Accessibility Resources staff distribute notes confidentially to receiving students.

 Examination accommodations may be provided to eligible students with disabilities.
-When approved as an allowable accommodation by the Director of Disability Resources, exam accommodations will be noted on the student’s letter of accommodation.
+When approved as an allowable accommodation by the Director of Accessibility Resources, exam accommodations will be noted on the student’s letter of accommodation.
 Example accommodations may include additional time, reduced distraction environment, use of computer and assistive technology, scribe, etc.

 Include a statement in your syllabus and make the announcement on the first day of class.
 A sample syllabus statement is available here.